Particle Optical Classification

 AppCases_PolymericParticles_PS001new

-Experimental SPES data are compared to theoretical expected positions in the histogram for dielectric spheres of different sizes and refractive indexes.
+Experimental SPES/SPES² data are calibration-free and compared to theoretical expected positions in the multiparametric histogram for dielectric spheres of different sizes and refractive indexes.
 Different approaches can be tempted, as tailored Mie or DDA.
 The most compatible effective refractive index is thus automatically determined by Classizer™ ONE, in this case as n=1.60, in agreement within experimental error with theoretical value at λ=640nm.
 Once retrieved the effective refractive index, particles are individually sized comparing their S(0) values with expected ones for spheres of different diameters.
 Classizer™ ONE provides to user the Numerical Particle Size Distribution and other statistical values as AVG, CV, and quantiles.

 In case of heterogeneous samples in terms of the sizes and/or of the refractive indexes, secondary populations could limit, or even preclude any reliable approaches with traditional analytical methods.
-Thanks to the SPES patented multiparametric approach, Classizer™ ONE discriminates particles basing on optical properties.
+Thanks to the SPES/SPES² patented multiparametric approaches, Classizer™ ONE discriminates particles basing on optical properties.
 Heterogeneous samples produce simultaneously more clouds for each particle population which can be easily individually selected, analysed, and compared.
 Specific data analysis and data reduction methods provided by EOS result in a complete selection and characterization of the heterogeneous particles.

 In the next figures we present examples of heterogeneous samples with more than one component.
 Separate clouds corresponding to optical different particles are detected and represented on the EOS CLOUDS.
 In the first one, SPES experimental data of a mix of PS and PMMA particles with same size are presented.
 In the second one, the detection of PS submicron particles mixed with an emulsion of silicon oil is evaluated.
 In the third one SPES measures and counts how many particles of given optical properties are present in a complex fluids as biological matrix of cell lysate.